ernestocarocca/ernestocarocca/README.md

 **🚀 Fullstack Developer – Eyevinn Open Source Cloud**
 _Aug 2024 – Dec 2025, Stockholm_
 - Contributed to the development of a fullstack web app using **Next.js** and **TypeScript**
+- Improved AI features and user experience
+- Participated in agile processes, daily standups, and strategic planning

+**💻 Frontend Developer – Labelcaster**
+_Jan 2024 – May 2024, Stockholm_

+**🌐 Frontend Developer (Internship) – Swedcon18**
+_Aug 2023 – Oct 2023, Remote_
+- Worked on a dynamic web application using **Next.js**, **React**, **JavaScript**, **TypeScript**, and **Tailwind CSS**
+- Collaborated in an agile team, using **Git** and **GitHub** for version control

+**📊 Founder – K2 Redovisning & Paidin24**
+_Sep 2015 – Aug 2022, Stockholm_
+- Founded and managed two companies in accounting and freelance employment
+- Responsible for business development, strategy, marketing, customer relations, and financial consulting
+- Developed efficient processes and built long-term client relationships

+---

 ### 🧠 Skills & Tools